 Treatment for Varicose Veins

 At The Vein Clinic we pride ourselves in offering Perth’s widest range of technologically advanced vein treatments.
-We offer 3 types of non-surgical procedures – Endovenous laser ablation (EVLA), Medical Superglue or Venaseal and Ultrasound-Guided Foam Sclerotherapy.
-In addition to these non-surgical treatments, in certain cases we combine EVLA with phlebectomy, a procedure in which tiny cuts are made in the leg to remove the vein.
+We offer several types of non-surgical procedures – Endovenous laser ablation (EVLA), Medical Superglue or VenaSeal and Ultrasound-Guided Foam Sclerotherapy.
+In addition to these non-surgical treatments, in certain cases we combine EVLA with Ambulatory Phlebectomy, a procedure in which tiny cuts are made in the leg to remove the vein.

 How Does Laser Treatment for Varicose Veins Work?

 Guided by ultrasound imagery, EVLA involves the insertion into the vein of a catheter with a laser fibre and tip.
 From this tip, laser energy releases intense heat that destroys the vein wall lining, therefore sealing the vein.
 Blood is then unable to pass through it and is rerouted through healthy vessels.
 The closed vein is eventually absorbed by the body, thus solving the problem of painful and unsightly bulges.